-The question to be decided is whether or not the Department was correct in its proposal to terminate the Claimant's benefits and services through the Medicaid MR/DD Waiver Program.
+The question to be decided is whether or not the Department was correct in its decision to deny the Claimant's application for benefits and services through the Medicaid MR/DD Waiver Program.

 V. APPLICABLE POLICY

 West Virginia Medicaid Regulations, Chapter 513 - Covered Services, Limitations, And Exclusions, For MR/DD Waiver Services.